jossbnd/my-moviz-frontend/README.md

 ## Objectives

-The objectives were to use basics features of React such as States, Effect Hooks, Components, Props and Inverse Data Flow.
+Front: the objectives were to use basics features of React such as States, Effect Hooks, Components, Props and Inverse Data Flow.
+Back: the aim was to get familiar with the Express framework, MVC architecture, editing routes to request web services.

 ## Technologies